ProVolver Haptic Pistol

 Valve Index with Knuckles

-A few players using a Valve Index HMD and their Knuckles have reported us their in-game hands fly away while shooting in long burst.
+A few players using a Valve Index HMD and its Knuckles have reported us their in-game hands fly away while shooting in long burst.

 We have developed a driver to fix this.